NNPDF/pineappl/README.md

 - [`pineappl`](https://crates.io/crates/pineappl) is the crate containing the main functionality,
-- [`pineappl_capi`](https://crates.io/crates/pineappl) installs a library and a C header, to use PineAPPL from your C, C++ or Fortran programs;
+- [`pineappl_capi`](https://crates.io/crates/pineappl) installs a library and a C header, to use PineAPPL from your C, C++ or Fortran programs,
 - [`pineappl_cli`](https://crates.io/crates/pineappl) installs the program
   `pineappl` to use PineAPPL from the command line and
 - `pineappl_py` is the Python interface.